Table of contents

 Non-seasonally adjusted

-A non-seasonally adjusted series is one that includes seasonal or calendar effects.
+A non-seasonally adjusted series is one that includes seasonal effects.

-The Price Index of Private Rents (PIPR) is released as official statistics in development and is subject to revisions if improvements in the methodology are identified.
-Until September 2023, these were called "experimental statistics".
-Read more about the change in our Guide to official statistics in development.
+The Price Index of Private Rents (PIPR) is released as official statistics in development and is subject to revisions if methodology improvements are identified.
+Read more in our Guide to official statistics in development.

 UK House Price Index

-HM Land Registry (HMLR) publishes the full UK HPI report and monthly data.
-Additionally, the Registers of Scotland website publishes UK HPI reports and the Land and Property Services Northern Ireland website publishes Northern Ireland HPI reports.
+HM Land Registry (HMLR) publishes the full UK House Price Index (HPI) report and monthly data.
+Additionally, the Registers of Scotland publishes UK HPI reports and Land and Property Services Northern Ireland publishes Northern Ireland HPI reports.

-In recent periods, the total transaction volumes and new build volumes available to calculate UK HPI estimates have been lower than historically.
-The Office for National Statistics (ONS) and HMLR are working to resolve this.
-Users should be aware that revisions may be larger than usual and should note that there is substantially greater uncertainty around new build prices.
+Total transaction volumes and new build volumes available to calculate UK HPI estimates have increased recently.
+HMLR have processed over 40% of HM Revenue and Customs' (HMRC's) provisional sales estimate for UK HPI's first estimate in recent months, though transaction volumes for older periods and new build volumes remain lower than historical averages.
+Users should be aware that revisions may be larger than historically and should note the greater uncertainty around new build prices.
 Further information is available in HMLR's UK House Price Index summary.

 Price Index of Private Rents

-PIPR's statistics are available from January 2015 onwards on a monthly basis, and use January 2023 as the base period for indexing.
+PIPR's statistics are monthly from January 2015 onwards, and use January 2023 as the base period for indexing.

 Sources for Price Index of Private Rents

-The PIPR and the IPHRP use the same administrative rents data.
-The PIPR also uses administrative property attributes data.
-More detail is available in our Quality assurance of administrative data used in the PIPR methodology.
+The PIPR and IPHRP use the same rents data.
+The PIPR also uses property attributes data.
+More detail is in our Quality assurance of administrative data used in the PIPR methodolody.

 Data collection for Price Index of Private Rents